katiesevans/katiesevans.github.io/index.md

 **🎓 Doctor of Philosophy (PhD) in Quantitative Genetics, 2015-2020**

-> Thesis: Investigating the Genetic Mechanisms of Phenotypic Variation in *Caenorhabditis elegans*

 > Northwestern University, Evanston, IL

 **🎓 Honors Bachelors of Art (HBA) in Cell and Molecular Biology, 2011-2015**

-> Minors in Chemistry and Spanish

-> Thesis: Defining the interaction between ETV4 and Mediator subunit MED25

 > University of Utah, Salt Lake City, UT